Graph-based Algorithm Unfolding for Energy-aware Power Allocation in Wireless Networks: Introduction

 \section{Introduction}

-Current and future wireless communication networks involve massive data transmission via their infrastructures while operating with limited resources~\cite{stanczak2009fundamentals,xu2021survey, chandrasekhar2009spectrum}.
+Current and future wireless communication networks involve {transmitting a massive amount of data} via their infrastructures while operating with limited resources~\cite{stanczak2009fundamentals,xu2021survey, chandrasekhar2009spectrum}.
 Power is known to be a fundamental resource that requires efficient allocation to ensure the quality of wireless services~\cite{shannon1948mathematical}.
-In the meantime, the escalating size of modern wireless networks requires sustainable energy management to fulfill user demands with minimal power consumption~\cite{chu2017path}.
-To this end, the maximization of energy efficiency (EE) has been tackled from multiple perspectives including energy-efficient infrastructure design, network service deployment, and novel resource allocation strategies~\cite{isa2020resilient, zhang2020energy, manogaran2021efficient}.
-In particular, energy-efficient power allocation can help reduce greenhouse gas emissions and electromagnetic pollution~\cite{calvillo2016energy}, and it is also vital to reduce electricity budgets and prolong the battery life of mobile devices~\cite{yu2016fair}.
-Our work focuses on the energy-efficient allocation of transmit power in the uplink of a wireless interference network.
+In the meantime, the increasing size of modern wireless networks requires sustainable energy management to fulfill user demands with minimal power consumption~\cite{chu2017path}. \colored{Securing energy efficiency (EE) when allocating power for industrial wireless sensor networks can help reduce greenhouse gas emissions and electromagnetic pollution~\cite{calvillo2016energy,raj2022energy}.
+For mobile devices, energy-efficient power allocation is vital to reduce electricity budgets and prolong their battery life}~\cite{yu2016fair}. {Motivated by such urgent demands in real-world applications,} our work focuses on the energy-efficient allocation of transmit power in the uplink of a wireless interference network.\looseness=-1